BillaBear/website/content/posts/reality-of-not-invented-here.md

 ---
-title: "Reality of Not Invented Here"
+title: "The Reality of Not Invented Here"
 date: 2023-09-04T15:22:32+02:00
 draft: false
 author: